surja007/CyberShild-X/README.md

 **Biometric not working**
 - Enable fingerprint/face unlock in device settings
-- Test on real device (not emulator)
+- Test on real device

 **No apps showing**
 - Grant "Query all packages" permission